-When deciding to sit for the CPA Exam, it is important to prepare with a strategy in mind.
+When deciding to sit for the CPA Exam, it is important to move forward with a strategy in mind.

-First, decide on the best time of year to take the CPA Exam based on your work schedule and then set up a study schedule.
+A successful CPA candidate should first decide on the best time of year to take the CPA Exam based on their work schedule and then set up a study schedule, using a strong CPA Review course with strong practice questions following the multiple choice question and simulation format of the exam.

-Most successful exam candidates say that the earlier you take the exam after graduating from college, the better.
+Most successful CPA exam candidates say that the earlier you take the exam after graduating from college, the better.
 Your work schedule will only get more demanding, and you will still have good test taking skills from school.
-Put those strong study and test taking skills to work when they’re at their best.
-Apply and sit for the exam as soon after graduation as possible.
+So, you can put those strong self-study and test-taking skills to work and sit for the exam as soon after graduation as possible – but it isn’t crucial with the right CPA Exam Review course.
+Surgent CPA Review meets you where you’re at, with study materials adapted to your knowledge base to help you become a Certified Public Accountant.

 Create a study plan and stick to it

-- Break up your modules into small chunks – Surgent CPA Review has taken this advice and created lecture videos in small bite-sized chunks; most are in 10-20 minute modules
+- Break up your modules into small chunks – Surgent’s CPA prep course has taken this advice and created study materials to help, like our video lectures are small bite-sized chunks

-- Utilize a study planner tool – Surgent CPA Review’s study tool is interactive and will guide you through the various modules and provide guidance on how much study time to put in each day
+- Utilize a study planner tool – Surgent CPA Review’s study guide tool is interactive and will steer you through the various modules and provide guidance on how much study time to put in each day

 - Review your entire life for a week